kiwi0fruit/ultimate-question/articles/dxb.md

 Discussion of this research program is aggregated in this [GitHub discussion](https://github.com/kiwi0fruit/ultimate-question/issues/2).

-News concerning the research would appear in the [GitHub discussion](https://github.com/kiwi0fruit/ultimate-question/issues/2), subreddit [r/DigitalPhilosophy](https://www.reddit.com/r/DigitalPhilosophy/) and substack [Digital Philosophy](https://digitalphilosophy.substack.com/).
+News concerning the research would appear in the [GitHub discussion](https://github.com/kiwi0fruit/ultimate-question/issues/2), subreddit [r/DigitalPhilosophy](https://www.reddit.com/r/DigitalPhilosophy/) and [digital_philosophy](https://t.me/digital_philosophy) Telegram channel.

 My previous research on this topic is *[here](./)*.